kaykaym01/Monty-Hall-Probabilities-Trial/README.md

 A simple solution using conditional probability shows that the player has a 2/3 chance of winning if they switch.

 In this case study, we will prove this to be true in the long run through random experiments and then comparing the outcome of switching or not switching doors.

+Solution presented in the form of a [Jupyter Notebook]().

 Project idea from [Super Data Science workshop](https://www.superdatascience.com/workshops/workshop-037-python-monty-hall-probabilities-trial?utm_source=ontraport&utm_medium=email&utm_campaign=workshop_promo_2)